Internships, Jobs & Opportunities

 - Israel Teaching Fellows is an elite fellowship that places outstanding college graduates in Israel’s underserved communities to teach English as part of a 10-month service-learning program.
 Israel Teaching Fellows is heavily subsidized by Israel’s Ministry of Education and Masa Israel, making the total cost to participants only $1,000, including flight, housing, medical insurance and a monthly stipend designed to cover food expenses.

-- Institute of Southern Jewish Life Education Fellowship is a two-year experience in Jewish communal services and leadership skills.
+- Institute of Southern Jewish Life Program Associates is a two-year experience in Jewish communal services and leadership skills.
 Fellows will work to create a common body of Jewish knowledge through activities such as traveling twice a month to Jewish communities across the south, leading Shabbat and holiday services, organizing and directing an annual education conference, and helping teachers to implement a comprehensive religious school curriculum.
 Applications are accepted on a rolling basis.

 - Avodah: The Jewish Service Corps – Spend a year in the Jewish Service Corps working at a leading anti-poverty nonprofit in Chicago, New Orleans, New York, or Washington, DC.
 Our Corps Members live and learn together in a supportive, pluralistic community at the crossroads of justice and Jewish life.
 Join us to build the foundations for careers, Jewish community, and lifelong activism in social and economic justice movements.